ad fraud

-Click fraud happens when bots or bad actors repeatedly click on pay-per-click (PPC) ads to inflate costs or drain budgets.
-Competitors might use this tactic to sabotage campaigns, while shady publishers boost their revenue.
-According to a 2024 report by Juniper Research, click fraud costs advertisers over $80 billion annually.
+Click fraud is one of the most common advertisement frauds today.
+In this scheme, bots or malicious actors generate fake clicks on PPC ads to waste marketers’ ad budgets.
+In some cases, competitors might use this tactic to sabotage campaigns, while shady publishers boost their revenue.
+Businesses must be vigilant about click fraud as it is one of the key advertisement frauds that undermines genuine campaign results.
+For instance, according to a 2024 report by Juniper Research, click fraud costs advertisers over $80 billion annually.

 How to Avoid It: Use ad verification tools like DoubleVerify or Integral Ad Science to detect suspicious click patterns.
 Monitor your campaigns for unusual spikes in click-through rates (CTRs) from specific regions or devices.
 Implement frequency capping to limit ad impressions per user, reducing the impact of automated clicks.